 - Dr Marc Goerigk's research focuses on algorithms and concepts for robust optimization, particularly for discrete problems.
 His main application interests lie in rail transportation problems and disaster management.

 - Dr Guglielmo Lulli’s research interests focus on both deterministic and stochastic optimization, particularly as applied to ground and air transportation, energy and bio-computational problems

 - Professor Stein W Wallace's principal interest is in decision making under uncertainty.
 He has worked with a broad range of applications, including portfolio management, energy, telecommunications and project scheduling.
 He has worked on algorithmic and modelling issues in stochastic programming.

 For more details, see the respective staff web pages.

-Whilst the group is always willing to discuss the ideas of potential students, there are also several ongoing research projects that students may want to get involved in.
+Whilst the group is always willing to discuss the ideas of potential PhD students or external collaborators, there are also several ongoing research projects that you may want to get involved in.
 These are listed below.
 On the following pages further details of each project are given.

 - Lagrangian Heuristics for Optimisation Problems

 - Development of a Bi-objective Branch and Bound Algorithm